doomedraven/VirusTotalApi/README.md

                         line
   -ur, --url-report     Url(s) report, support space separated list, Max 4 (or
-                        25 if you have private api) urls, you can use --url- report --url-scan options for analysing url(s) if they are not in VT data base, read previev description about more then max limits or file with urls -d, --domain-info     Retrieves a report on a given domain (PRIVATE API ONLY! including the information recorded by
+                        25 if you have private api) urls, you can use --url- report --url-scan options for analyzing url(s) if they are not in VT data base, read preview description about more then max limits or file with urls -d, --domain-info     Retrieves a report on a given domain (PRIVATE API ONLY! including the information recorded by
                         VirusTotal's Passive DNS infrastructure) -i, --ip-info         A valid IPv4 address in dotted quad notation, for the time being only IPv4 addresses are supported.
-  -w, --walk            Work with domain-info, will walk throuth all detected
+  -w, --walk            Work with domain-info, will walk through all detected
                         ips and get information, can be provided ip parameters to get only specific information -s, --search          A md5/sha1/sha256 hash for which you want to retrieve